graze/standards/standards.md

 1. Repo names SHOULD be all lowercase with hyphens (-) to separate words where appropriate.
 2. Internal-only libraries SHOULD be prefixed with "graze-".
+3. It is RECOMMENDED to follow the style guide mantained in [agis-/git-style-guide](https://github.com/agis-/git-style-guide).

 ## PHP